vananhmai-DA/Financial-Statement-Analysis-Dashboard-Germany_23-25/README.md

 The Executive Overview page answers the question: **Is the company growing in a financially healthy way?**
 ![Executive Overview](images/Overview.png)

 The company shows positive financial growth, with total revenue reaching **€7.60M** and net profit reaching **€1.04M**.
-Net margin improved in 2025, which shows that revenue growth is being converted into profit more effectively than in previous years.
-Operating cash flow remained positive, suggesting that the company is not only profitable on paper but is also generating cash from its core business.
-However, late & overdue AR reached **€761.3K**, equal to **10.03% of revenue**, creating a working capital risk because part of the company’s revenue has not been collected on time.
-Therefore, management should continue supporting growth, but should avoid expanding too aggressively until collection performance improves.
+Net margin improved in 2025, indicating that the company is converting revenue into profit more effectively than in previous years.
+Operating cash flow remained positive, which suggests that profitability is supported by cash generation from core operations, not only by accounting profit.

+However, late & overdue AR reached **€761.3K**, equal to **10.03% of revenue**.
+This indicates a working capital risk because a meaningful portion of sales has either been collected late or remains overdue.
+Therefore, while the company has a healthy growth and profitability profile, management should avoid expanding too aggressively until collection discipline improves.
+The priority should be to protect profitable growth by converting revenue into cash faster and reducing late-payment exposure.

 ### 6.2 P&L Analysis